postmanlabs/labs-docs/v6/postman/sending_api_requests/cookies.md

 ---

 Postman’s native apps provide a **MANAGE COOKIES** modal that lets you edit cookies that are associated with each domain.
+If you want to capture cookies using Postman Interceptor, refer to the section [Capturing cookies](/docs/postman/sending_api_requests/interceptor_extension).

 ### Getting to the cookie manager